I’m sure you’ve heard of the saying, “Cut your losses and let your profits run”.

 After all, it requires one to think and behave differently from everyone else – that’s the only way to make money over the long term.

 You see… to be a successful trader you need to be a specialist.

-Regardless of the currency pair you trade, regardless of the charting time frame, doing well in trading requires that you specialize in a specific trading method.
+Regardless of the currency pair you trade, regardless of the charting time frame, doing well in trading requires you to specialize in a narrowly-defined trading method.